Bounded weak and strong time periodic solutions to a three-dimensional chemotaxis-Stokes model with porous medium diffusion: Introduction and main result

 where $C$ is independent of $\varepsilon$, we improve the regularity for $m\le\frac{4}{3}$ and show that the obtained periodic solutions are in fact strong periodic solutions.

 It is worth mentioning that there exist some essential difficulties to establish the prior estimates of time periodic solutions for the problem \eqref{homogeneous problem}.

 Firstly, considering that $\eqref{homogeneous problem}_1$ may be degenerate due to $m>1$, and in general does not allow for classical solvability as the well-known porous medium equations \cite{Vazquez2006}, there may not be enough compactness to get the existences of weak and strong periodic solutions.
-In this paper, we use a fourth order regularized problem (see \eqref{fourth order problem} below) and double-level approximation scheme to approach the original problem \eqref{homogeneous problem}.
+In this paper, we use a fourth order regularized problem (see \eqref{fourth order problem} below) to approach the original problem \eqref{homogeneous problem}.
 However, different from the second order parabolic system, there is no positivity for the fourth order regularized system.
 The most basic and natural $L^1$-norm estimate of $n$ is no longer valid, which brings great difficulties to the later proof.
-So we introduce three terms $\varepsilon|n|^sn$, $A|n|$ and $An$ in the regularized equation $\eqref{fourth order problem}_1$ (and $\eqref{linearized problem of n-fourth order}_1$) to solve the difficulties caused by the lack of positivity.
+So we By using a double-level approximation method and introducing three terms $\varepsilon|n|^sn$, $A|n|$ and $An$ in the regularized equation $\eqref{fourth order problem}_1$, we solve the difficulties caused by the lack of positivity.
 For more details, please see the proof of Lemma \ref{solution for linearized problem of n-fourth order} and \ref{priori estimate for fourth order system}.